-If the proposed speed humps are recommended for approval to City Council, then the fiscal impact of this action for the cost of installation of speed humps, signage and pavement markings is estimated at \$21,480.
-Funding is available in the Public Works Department, Traffic Engineering budget, Speed Hump Traffic Calming account number 9927230-440313, to cover this cost, pending outcomes of other speed hump requests.
+If the proposed speed humps are recommended for approval by City Council, then the fiscal impact of this action for the cost of installation of speed humps, signage and pavement markings is estimated at \$21,480.
+Funding is budgeted and available in the Measure A Fund, Speed Hump Traffic Calming Project account number 9927230-440313, to cover this cost.

-Prepared by: Philip Nitollama, City Traffic Engineer Approved by: Gilbert Hernandez, Public Works Director availability of funds: Kristie Thomas, Finance Director/Assistant Chief Financial Officer
+Prepared by: Philip Nitollama, City Traffic Engineer Approved by: Gilbert Hernandez, Public Works Director Certified as to availability of funds: Kristie Thomas, Finance Director/Assistant Chief Financial Officer Approved by: Kris Martinez, Assistant City Manager Approved as to form: Rebecca McKee-Reimbold, Interim City Attorney

-Certified as to

-Approved by: Kris Martinez, Assistant City Manager

-Approved as to form: Jack Liu, Interim City Attorney